 A UW School of Medicine Program Administered by the Department of Family Medicine

-The Targeted Rural and Underserved Track (TRUST) seeks to provide a continuous connection between underserved communities, medical education, and health professionals in our region.
-Our initial goal is to create a full-circle pipeline by guiding qualified students through a special curriculum that connects underserved communities in Washington, Montana and Idaho to the University of Washington School of Medicine (UWSOM) and its network of affiliated residency programs in an effort to help meet the workforce needs of the region.
-As the program develops, we hope to expand its scope to include Wyoming and Alaska.
+The Targeted Rural Underserved Track (TRUST) seeks to provide a continuous connection between underserved communities, medical education, and health professionals in our region.
+Our initial goal is to create a full-circle pipeline by guiding qualified students through a special curriculum that connects underserved communities in Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) to the University of Washington School of Medicine (UWSOM) and its network of affiliated residency programs (Family Medicine, General Internal Medicine, including Boise Internal Medicine and Billings Internal Medicine, and Pediatrics) in an effort to help meet the workforce needs of the region.

 Information about TRUST:

-- To train University of Washington WWAMI medical students for careers working in rural and other underserved areas of Washington, Montana and Idaho.
+To train University of Washington WWAMI medical students for careers working in underserved rural areas and underserved small cities of Washington, Wyoming, Alaska, Montana, and Idaho.

 - Targeted separate admissions process that links students from and back to underserved communities.

 - Links with existing UW courses and programs such as Underserved Pathway, RUOP and WRITE as a vital component of TRUST.